How To Answer ‘Reason for Job Change?’ in Interviews: Sample Answers & Tips

 Contract expiration is the best reason for a job change in a short time.
 Nowadays, many organizations favor using contract workers instead of providing permanent employment.
 If your agreement soon expires or you are someone with a part time job desiring a new occupation, there are certain ways in which you must answer questions regarding why you want to make the changeover.

 This example of how to answer why are you leaving your current job discusses a challenging reason.
-If your job position was terminated unexpectedly due to layoffs, it is important to start with “why” you were laid off.
+If your job position was terminated unexpectedly due to layoffs, it is important to start with ‘why’ you were laid off.
 There are various reasons why people get laid off but when a person is said to be fired from a position, it is commonly assumed they did something wrong.
-So, rather than starting with “I was laid off”.
-It is preferable you structure your sentence properly.
+So, rather than starting with ‘I was laid off’.
+You should structure your sentence properly.

 Due to recent company-wide layoffs, I am in the process of exploring new job opportunities where I can utilize my skills and expertise, contribute to a thriving organization, and secure stable employment in a more secure and growth-oriented environment.